The Misunderstood Eleventh Amendment

 Date Written: October 8, 2019

 The Eleventh Amendment might be the most misunderstood amendment to the Constitution.
-Both its friends and enemies have treated the Amendment’s written text, and the unwritten doctrines of state sovereign immunity, as one and the same — whether by reading broad principles into its precise words, or by treating the written Amendment as merely an illustration of unwritten doctrines.
+Both its friends and enemies have treated the Amendment’s written text, and the unwritten doctrines of state sovereign immunity, as one and the same—reading broad principles into its precise words, or treating the written Amendment as merely illustrative of unwritten doctrines.
 The result is a bewildering forest of case law, which takes neither the words nor the doctrines seriously.

-Current case law runs roughshod over these distinction, exposing sound doctrines to needless criticism, and sometimes leading the Court badly off track.
-A better understanding of the Amendment’s text lets us correct these errors and respect the unwritten principles that the Amendment left in place.
+Current case law runs roughshod over these distinction, exposing sound doctrines to needless criticism, and sometimes leading the Court off track.
+Understanding the Amendment’s text lets us correct these errors and respect the unwritten law the Amendment left in place.

 Keywords: Eleventh Amendment, sovereign immunity, suits against states, Article III, Chisholm, waiver, diversity theory, federal-question jurisdiction, abrogation, Supreme Court

 JEL Classification: K3, K39, K4, K40, K41, K49